 5. Airbyte

 Like Fivetran, Airbyte specializes in ELT.
 Unlike the other data integration tools in this list, Airbyte is open-source, and therefore designed for data engineers and data scientists.
-However, there is also a managed version called Airbyte Cloud, which is more expensive.
+However, there is also a managed version called Airbyte Cloud, which is fully managed, but more expensive.

 Key features: